client9/client9-website-2015/content/post/2016-02-21-configuration-file-formats-1.md

 {"foo": {"bar": {"xyz": {"abc": {"name": "nickg" }}}}}
 ```

-Ideally you dont have such a complicated configuration in the first
+Ideally you don't have such a complicated configuration in the first
 place, but sometimes it makes sense.
 This also means that some types
 of configuration will expand or contract when switching to TOML.
 You
 may wish to change your object model (or abstract it) so your TOML